Find Time-Saving Kindergarten Resources ➔

 How to Teach Addition in Kindergarten: 3 Activities Students Will Love

-Set down the worksheets!
+Put down the worksheets!
 I’m here to tell you that there are so many more fun and engaging ways to help your Kindergartners practice addition.
-For years, worksheets were how to teach addition in Kindergarten, but now we know that hands on learning is the way to go.
-So, it’s essential that we make practicing such an important life skill fun and engaging for our young learners!
-Wondering how to teach addition in Kindergarten so that your students will be engaged and have fun?
-Here are 3 of my favorite ways to make sure my kiddos are!
+For years, worksheets were the go-to for teaching addition in Kindergarten, but now we know that hands-on learning is the way to go.
+So, we must make practicing such an important life skill fun and engaging for our young learners!
+Wondering how to teach addition in Kindergarten so your students will be engaged and have fun?
+Here are 3 of my favorite activities for teaching addition in kindergarten.

-Your students have developed their number sense, mastered one-to-one correspondence, and can identify more and less.
-You are ready to start teaching simple addition!
-Never fear these 3 activities for practicing addition will have your students engaged, learning, and loving math!
+If your students have developed their number sense, mastered one-to-one correspondence, and can identify more and less, you are ready to start teaching simple addition!
+Never fear, these 3 activities for practicing addition will have your students engaged, learning, and loving math!

 Wondering how to teach addition in kindergarten?
 Teaching addition to our amazing kindergartners is fun and easy with these engaging Let's Make a Square Addition to 10 activities your students will absolutely love!

 In this game, students are given a grid with dots.
 Across the grid are simple addition problems.
-Students pair up and each take turns drawing a line to connect two dots.
-When a student completes a square they get to practice their addition skills.
+Students get a partner and take turns drawing a line to connect two dots.
+When a student completes a square, they get to claim that square only if they can correctly solve the addition problem.

 Benefits